-For many people the soil is nothing but dirt.
-Yet our soils are one of the most precious non-renewable natural resources.
+For many people, the soil is nothing but dirt.
+Yet our soils are one of our most precious non-renewable natural resources.
 It can take up to 1,000 years to create just 1cm of topsoil.
-The problem is that soil is also one of the most important—and arguably the most neglected—of all our natural resources.
+The problem is that soil is also one of the most neglected of all natural resources.

 Soil: A Vital Non-Renewable Resource